 Crowned with the jewels of a successful life and his work well finished, another soul departed its earthly dwelling place, to eventually claim its reward in the life beyond this.

-The community was grieved when the word was passed that our towns-man Mathias Joens had passed away at his home Thursday evening.
+The community was grieved when the word was passed that our towns-man Matthias Joens had passed away at his home Thursday evening.
 Mr. Joens had never been sick to the knowledge of his friends and little did they suspect that his hours were counted, when he took sick with the flu about two weeks ago.
 He was overcome by the disease which weakened his heart to such an extent that death was inevitable.

 He was a man of true and sterling character, a kind neighbor, a loving husband and father, and one of the loyal citizens that made this country what it is today.

-Interment was made at the Manning cemetery.
+Interment was made at the Manning Cemetery.

 The Monitor joins the many friends in extending sympathy to the bereaved family.